 - "I attract clients who happily pay my full rate because my work transforms their outcomes."

-Affirmations for Debt Freedom
+Affirmations for debt freedom:

 - "I am completely debt-free and the relief I feel is overwhelming in the best way."